ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 The tracing of Ballerina program can be done via Zipkin as well, but the required dependencies are not included in default Ballerina distribution.
 Follow the below steps to add the required dependencies to the Ballerina distribution.

 1. Go to [ballerina-observability](https://github.com/ballerina-platform/ballerina-observability) and clone the github repository in any preferred location.
-2. Make sure you have installed [apache maven](http://maven.apache.org/).
+2. Make sure you have installed [Apache Maven](http://maven.apache.org/).
-3. Open the command line and build the repository by using [apache maven](http://maven.apache.org/) with below command, while being in the root project directory ballerina-observability.
+3. Open the command line and build the repository by using [Apache Maven](http://maven.apache.org/) with below command, while being in the root project directory ballerina-observability.
    ```bash
    $ maven clean install
    ```